-☐ If contaminated needle stick : Clean exposed area with soap and water If blood or other potentially infectious fluid splashed in face : flush eyes, nose, or mouth with copious amounts of tap water ☐ Report incident to supervisor (if available) ☐ Complete the Consent/Refusal for HIV, HBV, and HCV Infectivity Testing form and Incident Report for Employee form ☐ If applicable, request that the source individual complete the Consent/Refusal for HIV, HBV, and HCV Infectivity Testing form If you consent to medical treatment, continue to items below.
-If you decline, stop here. ☐ Report to Sibley Memorial Hospital, 5255 Loughboro Rd, N.W., Washington, D.C.
-20016, as quickly as possible with source individual, if applicable (within one hour is highly advised) ☐ Prior to receiving any treatment, tell the hospital staff that you experienced an occupational blood exposure, are an American University employee, and that insurance is provided by Traveler's Insurance Company.
-If the physician has any questions, please have them contact the risk management office. ☐ Provide physician with the Incident Report form and copy of 29 CFR 1910.1030, found in this packet
+Wash or flush the affected area.
+If contaminated needle stick: Clean exposed area with soap and water If blood or other potentially infectious fluid splashed in face: flush eyes, nose, or mouth with copious amounts of tap water Report incident to supervisor (if available) Complete the Consent/Refusal for HIV, HBV, and HCV Infectivity Testing Form and Incident Report for Employee Form If applicable, request that the source individual complete the Consent/Refusal for HIV, HBV, and HCV Infectivity Testing form lf y ou consent to medical treatment, continue to the tasks below.
+If you decline, stop here.
+Report to Sibley Memorial Hospital, 5255 Loughboro Rd, N.W., Washington, D.C.
+20016, or the urgent care provider of your choosing, as quickly as possible with source individual, if applicable (within one hour is highly advised) Prior to receiving any treatment, tell the hospital staff that you experienced an occupational blood exposure, are an American University employee, and that insurance is provided by Traveler's Insurance Company.
+If the physician has any questions, please have them contact the Office of Risk Management and Environmental Health & Safety Provide physician with the Incident Report Form for Affected Employee and copy of 29 CFR 1910.1030, found in this packet